ZenithZ/Sepsis-UX/README.md

 Use ```chmod +x getdata``` or ```bash getdata``` to ensure that the file has the correct permissions to run

 # Testing
 Testing is done in Python with Selenium.
 Testing can be run with runner.py in the testing directory.
-This requires selenium, and ChromeDriver (https://chromedriver.chromium.org/downloads).
+This requires selenium (```pip install selenium```), and ChromeDriver (https://chromedriver.chromium.org/downloads).

+# Heroku Deployment
+For automatic deployment, the deploy script (which will run tests locally first) can be run with the appropriate permissions provided that heroku has been added as a remote repository.
+To push to Heroku, login (```heroku login```) and add the remote with ```heroku git:remote -a sepsis-ux```.

 ## Team Members
 - Mark Dagher - mdag4370@uni.sydney.edu.au